Products Made in Hawaii, distributed solely in Hawaii, or unique to Hawaii.

 - Hawaii commissaries routinely stock more than 100 varieties of locally grown fruits and vegetables and a total of more than 2,000 local grocery items.

-- ALA Hawaii has donated over $20,000 to the Wounded Warrior Program in Hawaii and PSTD
+- ALA Hawaii together with their sponsors has donated over $50,000 in commissary gift cards, monetary donations and products and services to the Wounded Warrior Program in Hawaii and PSTD.

-- The ALA is a voluntary, nonprofit organization of manufacturers, their representatives, brokers, distributors, publishers and other companies that sell or provide products and services to the military. www.ala-national.org for more information.
+- The ALA is a voluntary, nonprofit organization of manufacturers, their representatives, brokers, distributors, publishers and other companies that sell or provide products and services to the military. ala-national.orgfor more information.

 - DeCA operates a worldwide chain of commissaries providing groceries at cost to 164,000 active-duty and retired members of the Armed Forces, Guard and Reserve members and their families located in Hawaii.

 - A 5 percent surcharge added to each patron’s total purchase funds the cost of maintaining, replacing and modernizing existing commissaries, store level IT and equipment.

 - Commissary shoppers save an average of more than 30 percent* worldwide on purchases, compared to commercial prices.